Advertisement

 Can I use this for US and UK payroll timesheets?

 Yes.
-Enter your start time in hours and minutes and convert it to hours to see the decimal value most US, UK and Canadian employers require, such as 7.25 or 7.5 hours.
+Enter your start time in hours and minutes and convert to hours to see the decimal value most US, UK and Canadian employers require, such as 7.25 or 7.5 hours.

 Does the calculator support days, weeks, months and years?